Skip to main content

 How Vurara Safaris Approaches This Decision

-We evaluate this choice based on your travel dates, time available, crowd tolerance, and photography requirements.
-The system identifies which ecosystem side serves your priorities better.
+We evaluate this using your travel month, crowd tolerance, budget, and trip length.
+The system models where the herds typically are and which destination serves your constraints better.